hannahfriedman/Joint_NMF_Similarity_Measure_and_Method/README.md

 similarity.py contains our similarity measure, sim.

-swimmer_experiments.py contains the experiments we performed on the swimmer dataset.
+swimmer_experiments.py contains the experiments we performed on the Swimmer dataset.